-About a year ago, I moved from the Richmond, VA area to the DC area.
-It was a move that I was trying not to make for a long time and I cannot really even tell you why I did not want to move.
-In Richmond I had no family and the job opportunity were no where as near robust or high paying as the DC area.
-But my mother lived in the Washington DC area and wanted me to move near her.
-I did not want to loose my independence.
+When I did move from the Richmond, VA area to the DC area.
+It was a move that I was trying not to make for a long time.
+But in reality, in Richmond I had no family and the job opportunities were no where as near robust or high paying as the DC area.
+My mother lived in the Washington DC area and wanted me to move near her.
+But I did not want to loose my independence.
 In Richmond I had my own house and my own space, and here my mom was talking about moving back in her.
 I had not lived with my mother in 12 years!

 This can apply to so many areas of our lives.
 For me it applied to me moving.
-And when God is ready for you to move on, you will know it.
 I mean my life was literally unbearable in Richmond.
 I really no longer had any joy living there.
 But, I stay there because of pride.
 Because I did not want to move back in with my mom.
 Or because I had my own plans or friends that I did not want to leave behind.
-I did not really wanted to listen to God on what He wanted me to do, because it did not fit into what I wanted to do.
+I did not really want to listen to God on what He wanted me to do, because it did not fit into what I wanted to do.

 Then I had to think about how all of those times when I was living off of my own plan and was not willing to move on with my life, that I passed up on some wonderful opportunities.
 Ten years ago, I passed a chance to go to law school under a conditional acceptance because I did not want to leave my boyfriend at the time.
 How many times have you made a decision based off what you thought was best and not really off of what made sense?